lookit/lookit-api/docs/source/experimentdata.md

 }
 ```

-And descriptions of these properties are enumerated below:
+These properties are described below:

 - *profileId*: This unique identifier of the participant.
 This field follows the form: `<account.id>.<profile.id>`, where `<account.id>` is the unique identifier of the associated account, and `<profile.id>` is the unique identifier of the profile active during this particular session (e.g. the participating child).
 Account data is stored in a separate database, and includes demographic survey data and the list of profiles associated with the account.
 - *experimentId*: The unique identifier of the study the subject participated in.